-- California A.B.2832 (enacted 2018): Created an Advisory Group to advise the legislature on the recovery and recycling of vehicular lithium-ion batteries.
-The Advisory Group released its draft report with policy recommendations at the end of 2021. - Washington S.B.5144 (enacted 2023): requires each producer selling batteries in or into the state of Washington to participate in a state battery stewardship plan and appropriately fund a battery stewardship organization.
+- Vermont S.254 (enacted 2024): Amends Vermont's battery stewardship program to include rechargeable batteries and battery-containing products; requires a feasibility assessment, to be conducted by the Vermont Department of Environmental Conservation, of establishing end-of-life management programs for electric vehicle batteries. - Washington S.B.5144 (enacted 2023): Requires each producer selling batteries in or into the state of Washington to participate in a state battery stewardship plan and appropriately fund a battery stewardship organization.